EvReN-jr/FindingTheShortestRoute/README.md

 # FindingTheShortestRoute
 With Genetic Algorithm And Wtih Search Algorithm
 # If you want to go somewhere.
-It's so important: Where do you start?
+Most important: Where do you start?
 # If you start from the wrong place, your road may get longer.
 -EvReN-jr